2017 Award Recipients

 Ericsson Television Ltd.

-This year's NAB Technology Innovation Award goes to Ericsson Television Ltd for demonstration of a live real-time contribution feed of 4K Ultra High Definition Television coming from Europe directly to the NAB Show exhibit floor.
+The 2014 award was presented to Ericsson Television Ltd for demonstration of a live real-time contribution feed of 4K Ultra High Definition Television coming from Europe directly to the NAB Show exhibit floor.
 While we've seen beautiful 4K consumer television sets in retail showrooms, they will just be high tech furniture until enough 4K content is widely available.
 The Ericsson demonstration shows a clear path for broadcasters to overcome the first and most important hurdle — acquisition of high quality and truly immersive live 4K content.
 This demonstration shows the professional industry that it is possible to start building the ecosystem and a library of Ultra HD content now, as broadcasters consider rolling out commercial 4K services in the coming years.

 2013 Award Recipients